 Some scheduling apps integrate with Google, Microsoft Outlook or Office 365 to automatically look for “open” times in the participants’ calendars.
 I prefer proposing several options of my own and sending those off for responses.

 And soon you may be assisted in scheduling by artificially intelligent chatbots (if you aren’t already).
 You just copy your chatbot on the email discussing the need to schedule a meeting and the chatbot will handle all the back-and-forth via email, checking in with you as needed, until an agreeable appointment time is reached.
 Several companies now offer this service.

-Today’s technology allows you to see your kids, loved ones and friends as you talk with video-calling tools from FaceTime to Skype.
+Today’s technology allows you to see your kids, loved ones, and friends as you talk with video-calling tools from FaceTime to Skype.
 It’s pleasing to see them and helps maintain relationships.
-As lawyers spend a lot of time negotiating and talking on the phone, wouldn’t we be better off having those conversations with clients using videoconferencing tools?
+As lawyers spend a lot of time negotiating and talking on the phone, wouldn’t we be better off having those conversations with clients using videoconferencing tools as part of a client communications strategy?
 Your business clients already routinely do it with others.
 If a client who owns a smaller business doesn’t know how to do that, a law firm might create astonishing goodwill by sending a techie over to install and do brief training on a law firm-supplied webcam.